pub struct HashSetBuilder<K, S = RandomState> { /* private fields */ }Expand description

 pub fn collector(self, collector: Collector) -> Self

-used for garbage collection.
+Set the seize::Collector used for garbage collection.

 This method may be useful when you want more control over garbage collection.

-references used to access the set must be produced by
+Note that all Guard references used to access the set must be produced by

-the provided collector
+the provided collector.